curran/data/README.md

 data
 ====

-A collection of small public data sets for demonstration of visualization methods.
+A collection of public data sets for testing out visualization methods.
 These data sets are at various stages of preparation, some are just raw data, some are CSV files, and some are exposed as AMD modules.
-There is a vague goal of organizing these in a uniform way
+All of the clean data sets are presented as CSV files in [the "all" directory"](all).

 Some of these data sets are exposed as [AMD modules](http://requirejs.org/docs/whyamd.html) that contain data formatted to [D3's data conventions](https://github.com/mbostock/d3/wiki/CSV).
 AMD modules are used rather than text files so that the data sets can be loaded cross-domain (circumventing the [same origin policy](http://en.wikipedia.org/wiki/Same-origin_policy)).